PasinduOG/DEV-BOT/README.md

 ```
 When Bot Starts:
-🟢 DEV~BOT is Now Online
+🟢 MASTER-CHIEF is Now Online

 ✅ Status: Connected to WhatsApp
 🕐 Time: 07/02/2025, 10:30:45 AM